Avoid Estate Sale Scams.

 Review the Contract.
 Take time to closely review the terms and conditions in the contract.
 Make sure that each promise the company has made to you orally is set forth in plain language in the contract.
 Remember, the company may not honor any promise that is not specifically spelled out in writing in the contract.
 If a term is missing or unclear, demand that the contract be revised before signing it.
 Don’t be rushed and make sure you get everything in writing.
 If there are provisions that you do not understand or are concerned about, you may wish to consider having an advisor or an attorney review the contract for you.

 Compare Rates and Fees.
 Closely scrutinize the company’s commission rates, and inquire about any and all fees, including moving expenses, appraisals, security, trash removal, cleaning, advertising, or other sale related expenses.
-Commissions can range as high as 30 to 40 percent and customers may not be aware that they can be charged additional fees on top of that.
+Commissions can range as high as 30-40% and customers may not be aware that they can be charged additional fees on top of that.
 Request all the details related to proposed commissions and fees, and shop around and compare them to the rates of other companies to make sure that you are getting the best deal.

 Pricing the Items and Operating the Sale.
 Before agreeing to the contract, discuss in detail how prices will be set and insist on having the authority to change prices or remove items from the sale if you do not agree with the price set by the company.
 Demand that prices marked on items will not be discounted except as provided in your contract or with your express consent.
 Insist that you be given a subtotal of sale proceeds at the end of each sale day.
 Require that the company and staff working the sale obtain your express consent before purchasing sale items or bringing in their own items to sell at your sale.
 You may wish to reserve the right to be present at the sale, or to have a neutral third-party monitor the sale on your behalf.